 Usenet is a great place to utilize a VPN.
 Depending on your provider, your connections may or may not benefit from SSL encryption.
 Regardless, protecting your Usenet-connected devices with a VPN will help keep your data private.

-These are only some of many ways that a VPN can benefit you online.
+These are only some of the many ways that a VPN can benefit you online.

 VPN for Mobile Protection